-A person born outside Saint Lucia after the commencement of this Constitution shall become a citizen at the date of his or her birth if, at that date, his or her father or mother is a citizen otherwise than by virtue of this section or section 99(3).
+A person born outside Saint Lucia after the commencement of this Constitution shall become a citizen at the date of his birth if, at that date, his father or mother is a citizen otherwise than by virtue of this section or section 99(3) of this Constitution.

-102. REGISTRATION
+102.- Registration

-- (1) The following persons shall be entitled, upon making application, to be registered as citizens- - (a) any woman who is married to a citizen or who has been married to a person who, at any time during the period during which they were married to each other, was a citizen; - (b) any person who, being a Commonwealth citizen, is ordinarily resident in Saint Lucia at the commencement of this Constitution, having been so resident for the period of 7 years immediately preceding such commencement; - (c) any person who, having been a citizen has renounced his or her citizenship in order to qualify for the acquisition or retention of the citizenship of another country; - (d) any person who, but for having renounced his or her citizenship of the United Kingdom and Colonies in order to qualify for the acquisition or retention of the citizenship of another country, would have become a citizen at the commencement of this Constitution; - (e) any woman who is married to any such person as is mentioned in paragraph (b), (c) or (d) or who was married to a person who, at any time during the period during which they were married to each other, was entitled to be registered as a citizen under any such paragraph;
+(1) The following persons shall be entitled, upon making application, to be registered as citizensa) any woman who is married to a citizen or who has been married to a person who, at any time during the period during which they were married to each other, was a citizen;

+b) any person who, being a Commonwealth citizen, is ordinarily resident in Saint Lucia at the commencement of this Constitution having been so resident for the period of seven years immediately preceding such commencement;

+c) any person who, having been a citizen has renounced his citizenship in order to quality for the acquisition or retention of the citizenship of another country;

+d) any person who, but for having renounced his citizenship of the United Kingdom and Colonies in order to qualify for the acquisition or retention of the citizenship of another country, would have become a citizen at the commencement of this Constitution;

+e) any woman who is married to any such person as is mentioned in paragraph (b), (c) or (d) of this subsection or who was married to a person who, at any time during the period during which they were married to each other, was entitled to be registered as a citizen under any such paragraph;

-- (f) any woman who, before the commencement of this Constitution, has been married to a person- - (i) who becomes a citizen by virtue of section 99; or - (ii) who, having died before such commencement, would but for his death have become a citizen by virtue of that section, but whose marriage has been terminated by death or dissolution before such commencement.
+f) any woman who, before the commencement of this Constitution has been married to a personi) who becomes a citizen by virtue of section 99 of this Constitution; or ii) who, having died before such commencement, would but for his death have becomes a citizen by virtue of that section.

+but whose marriage has been terminated by death or dissolution before such commencement.

-- (2) The following persons shall, upon making application, be entitled to be registered as citizens- - (a) any man who is married to a citizen or who has been married to a person who, at any time during the period during which they were married to each other, was a citizen; - (b) any person who, being a Commonwealth citizen, is and for 7 years previous to his or her application has been ordinarily resident in Saint Lucia; - (c) any man who is married to any such person as is mentioned in subsection (l)(b), (1)(c) or (1)(d) or who was married to a person who, at any time during the period during which they were married too each other, was entitled to apply to be registered as a citizen under any such paragraph; - (d) any person under the age of 21 years who is the stepchild or child adopted in a manner recognised by law of a citizen or is the child, stepchild or child so adopted of a person who is or would but for his or her death have been entitled to be registered as a citizen under subsection (l):
+(2) The following persons shall upon making application, be entitled to be registered as citizensa) any man who is married to a citizen or who has been married to a person who, at any time during the period during which they were married to each other, was a citizen;

+b) any person who, being a Commonwealth citizen, is and for seven years previous to his application has been ordinarily resident in Saint Lucia;

+c) any man who is married to any such person as is mentioned in paragraph (b), (c) or (d) of subsection (1) of this section or who was married to a person who, at any time during the period which they were married to each other, was entitled to apply to be registered as a citizen under any such paragraph;

+d) any person under the age of twenty-one years who is the stepchild or child adopted in a manner recognized by law of a citizen or is the child stepchild so adopted of a person who is or would but for his death have been entitled to be registered as a citizen under subsection (1) of this section;

-Provided that if it is so provided by Parliament an application for registration as a citizen under this subsection may, in such circumstances as may be prescribed by Parliament in the interests of defence, public safety or public order, be refused by the Minister responsible for the matter in any case in which he or she is satisfied that there are reasonable grounds for refusing the application.
+Provided that if it is so provided by Parliament an application for registration as a citizen under this subsection may, in such circumstances as may be prescribed by Parliament in the interests of defence, public safety or public order, be refused by the Minister responsible for the matter in any case in which he is satisfied that there are reasonable grounds for refusing the application.